 The pump powering electricity

-Electricity that turns on light bulbs and charges phones is what’s known as ‘active power’.
+Electricity that turns on light bulbs and charges phones is what’s known as ‘active power’ — usually measured in Watts (W), kilowatts (kW), megawatts (MW) or in even higher units.
 However, getting that active power around the energy system efficiently, economically and safely requires something called ‘reactive power’, which is used to pump active power around the grid.
+Reactive power is measured in mega volt amps reactive (MVAr).

 It’s generated in the same way as active power by large power stations, but is fed into the system in a slightly different manner, which leads to limitations on how far it can travel.
 Reactive power can only be effective locally/regionally – it does not travel far.
 So, across the country there are regional reactive power distributors servicing each local area (imagine a long hose pipe that needs individual pumps at certain points along the way to provide the thrust necessary to transport water).